 For someone whose job title is ‘Artisan Expert’, the lady sat in front of me on a mat with her loom was remarkably reserved, unassuming and humble.
 Meet Eugenie (pronounced Yoo-ja-nee).
-When she’s not making music out of a rudimentary object like a jerrycan, she can usually be found developing, communicating and training Azizi Life artisan partners in new product designs.
+When she’s not making music out of objects lying around the place, she can usually be found developing, communicating and training Azizi Life artisan partners in new product designs.
 You will likely see her in her makeshift workshop in among bundles of assorted plant fibres and kitenge material.

 Want a beautiful yet functional handbag fashioned from sustainably sourced banana leaf?
 Contact Eugenie.
 Thinking of getting some fair-trade jewellery made from sisal fibre?
 She’s your lady.
 Dreaming of an elegant, fair-trade storage solution to declutter your home and give it some East African style?
 Look no further.

 A jack of all trades, before working with Azizi Life, Eugenie cultivated land as well as lending her culinary skills at a local restaurant.
 It has not been an easy path to get to where she is today.
 Eugenie ended up becoming the sole wage-earner for her children.
-“I’ve had no training, and I didn’t go to school” she said.
+“I’ve had no training, and I didn’t go to school,” she said.
 Her gaze returned to her loom.
-The cloying warmth of an invisible sun occupied the space between us; an unwelcome guest trapped by obstinate clouds.
+The cloying warmth of an invisible sun occupied the space between us.

 Eugenie’s self-taught skills and incredible focus on her work has attracted the attention of a government minister, who visited her to learn about women entrepreneurs in rural areas.
 Encouraged by her skills and vision, he provided her with a business loan to expand her enterprise.
 On International Women’s Day this year, Eugenie will represent women entrepreneurs on a national level, having been personally chosen by the Rwandan Government.
 She will give a testimony and add her voice to the throngs of entrepreneurs building up the nation.